 Our contribution is to demonstrate that the optimal dynamic acquisition strategy can nevertheless be explicitly characterized, so long as the unknown attributes are not too strongly correlated.
-Under this strategy, the decision-maker initially exclusively observes the single most informative source, where "more informative" is evaluated with respect to his prior belief over the unknown attribute values.
-At fixed times, the decision-maker begins learning from additional sources, and divides his attention over these new sources as well as the ones he was learning from previously.
+Under this strategy, the decision-maker initially exclusively acquires information from the single most informative source, where "more informative" is evaluated with respect to his prior belief over the unknown attribute values.
+At fixed times, the decision-maker begins learning from additional sources, and divides resources over these new sources as well as the ones he was learning from previously.
 Eventually, the decision-maker acquires information from all sources using a final and constant mixture.
 Similar to the solution for the static problem, the optimal information acquisition strategy holds for all decision problems.

-The main idea in the proof is the following.
-Consider the class of information acquisition problems with a known (exogenously given) decision time t.
-Intertemporal trade-offs exist if the optimal acquisitions for some time t are "in conflict" with those for a later time $t + \Delta$, forcing the decision-maker to choose between what is best for the possible decision time t versus what is best for $t + \Delta$.
-Our key observation is that these trade-offs exist only if the best allocation of $t + \Delta$ units of attention involves lower attention to some source compared to the best allocation of t units.
-This would make it impossible for any sampling strategy to simultaneously optimize for decisions at times t and $t + \Delta$.
+The main idea in the proof is the following: Intertemporal trade-offs exist when the optimal acquisitions for some decision time are "in conflict" with those for a later decision time, forcing the decision-maker to choose between what is best for the two possible decision times.
+If however the optimal resource allocations across different times are achievable under a single sampling strategy, a property that we call "uniform optimality," then such trade-offs do not appear.

-If however the optimal attention allocations across different times t are non-decreasing for each source, then between any t and $t + \Delta$, the decision-maker can simply choose the allocation that takes him from the optimal acquisitions for t to the optimal acquisitions for $t + \Delta$.
-Such a strategy would maximize learning about the payoff-relevant state at all times, a property that we call "uniformly optimal."
 We show that so long as the different attributes are not too strongly correlated, a uniformly optimal strategy exists and has the nested structure that we described above.
-See Section 5 for more detail.
+See Section 4.3 for a more detailed proof sketch.